nealgravindra/diffuse_profile/README.md

 ### Single-cell RNA sequencing

-[Liao et al. 2020](https://www.nature.com/articles/s41591-020-0901-9) in Nature Medicine is a dataset of individuals' lung fluid with no, moderate, and severe or critical COVID-19.
-We have pre-processed data and released that for this application.
-It is available here:
+[Liao et al. 2020](https://www.nature.com/articles/s41591-020-0901-9) published a dataset of individuals' lung fluid with no, moderate, or severe/critical COVID-19.
+We have pre-processed that data and released the pre-processed version for this application.
+The pre-processed data is available here: .
+However, please visit the original manuscript for the data.